rdf-connect/proto/README.md

 RDF-Connect is a distributed RDF (Resource Description Framework) processing system that enables streaming data processing with real-time orchestration and logging capabilities.

+Full specification detailing the implementations can be found on [here](https://rdf-connect.github.io/specification/).

 ## Core Capabilities

 ### 🚀 **Distributed Processing Architecture**